-433 mainboard provides great flexibility to support a number of different on-board DRAM configurations.
+433 mainboard provides great flexibility to support a number of different on-board fast page mode or EDO DRAM up to 256MB.

 On-board memory SIMM sockets are organized into four banks, with one SIMM socket assigned to each memory banks.
 433 mainboard supports 1MB, 2MB, 4MB, 8MB, 16MB, 32MB, and 64MB 72-pin SIMM modules.